-It seemed this would be troublesome.
+It appeared this would be troublesome.

 Maybe it was the 'gift' getting back at them.

-"This isn't just about us, let's report to the Madam.
-It could be that the Bloodsuckers or other groups have finally traced the incident back to us and are orchestrating something malicious to catch us unaware.
-We can't be rash with everything that's happened.
-The blood mist is burdensome as it appears.
-We must have someone powerful with us if we want to follow the call."
-Ballock said in a worried tone.
+"This isn't just about us.
+We should report to the Madam," Ballock said firmly.
+"It could be that the Bloodsuckers or other factions have finally traced the incident back to us and are orchestrating something malicious to catch us unaware.
+We cannot be rash, not after everything that has happened.
+The blood mist is already burdensome as it appears.
+We must have someone powerful with us if we intend to follow the call."

 They couldn't act impulsively.

-Ballock hadn't made a joke—he had cited a fact.
+Besides, Ballock hadn't made a joke—he had cited a fact.
 It might well have been the Bloodsuckers with their tedious tactics.
 They had caught up on this one.

 Ballock laughed, though the sound seemed to lack something.
-"Haa, I told you.
+"I told you.
 I'm not the same since yesterday.
 Things kept entering my head.
-I can feel it burning even now."
+I can feel it burning right now."

-His father had purposely arranged for his mother to talk him out of it, leaving him with no one to complain to.
+Blood couldn't get past the gate anytime soon.
+His parents had made it clear—he had to advance his cultivation base.
+If only he could cultivate faster, things would have been different.
+Salza had purposely arranged for his mother to talk him out of it, leaving him with no one to complain to.

 The guards were everywhere.
 If this wasn't related to the Bloodsuckers but still posed a threat—especially one they couldn't handle, they could retreat with ease.